Accelerating Alternative Fuel Adoption in Mid-America

-Accelerating Alternative Fuel Adoption in Mid-America is designed to increase use of alternative fuel in Kansas and western Missouri by the following approaches: 1) expanding infrastructure along key highways, most notably by closing the CNG fueling gap on I-70 between Denver and Kansas City, completing this leg of the AFV Corridor; 2) partnering with each local community where infrastructure investment takes place under the terms of this grant to educate, promote alternative fuels, and create a replicable grass-roots model to expand clean-fuel markets; 3) assisting local communities in first-time alternative fuel adoption and to assist organizations working to expand existing alternative fuel fleets.
+Accelerating Alternative Fuel Adoption in Mid-America is designed to increase use of alternative fuel in Kansas and western Missouri by the following approaches: 1) expanding infrastructure along key highways; 2) partnering with local communities where infrastructure investment takes place under the terms of this grant to educate, promote alternative fuels, and create a replicable grass-roots model to expand clean-fuel markets; 3) assisting local communities in first-time alternative fuel adoption and to assist organizations working to expand existing alternative fuel fleets.

 Fleets are welcome to participate in our workshops after the fact.
-Below are a survey that will help Metropolitan Energy Center create new deployment guides and resources for fleets who are planning for new alternative fuel deployments; as well as some presentations from our events.
+Below is a survey that will help MEC create new deployment guides and resources for fleets who are planning for new alternative fuel deployments; as well as some presentations from our events.

 Grain Valley School District